webarch-coop/ansible-role-matmo/README.md

-Since a users password is needed to generate a `token_auth` which is in turn needed to automatically configure the Matomo WordPress plugin this role will optionally store a record of passwords (but doesn't prevent using from changing them) and reset them when needs be in a YAML file format based on the results of the `UsersManager.getUsersPlusRole` API method:
+Since a users password is needed to generate a `token_auth` which is in turn needed to automatically configure the Matomo WordPress plugin this role will optionally store a record of passwords (but doesn't prevent users from changing them) and resets them when needs be, in a YAML file format based on the results of the `UsersManager.getUsersPlusRole` API method:

 ```yml